 The Information Literacy Competency Standards for Journalism Students and Professionals aim to adapt and apply the ACRL Information Literacy Competency Standards to journalism.
-Information literacy is defined as the ability to recognize when information is needed and the ability to locate, evaluate, effectively use and ethically apply the needed information.
-The information literacy competencies for journalism take into account related literacies such as data, visual, news and media.
-The intended audiences for the standards are journalism educators, professionals, post-secondary students and the librarians who serve them.
-Journalism students and professionals who cultivate information literacy competencies are better able to select, critically read and ethically use information.
+They have since been replaced by ACRL's Framework for Information Literacy for Higher Education (Framework).
+Information literacy was defined as the ability to recognize when information is needed and the ability to locate, evaluate, effectively use and ethically apply the needed information.
+The information literacy competencies for journalism took into account related literacies such as data, visual, news and media.
+The intended audiences for the standards were journalism educators, professionals, post-secondary students and the librarians who serve them.
+Journalism students and professionals who cultivated information literacy competencies were better able to select, critically read and ethically use information.

 Media Literacy Defined

 NAMLE's Media Literacy Education and Common Core Standards

 Download the "Code of Best Practices in Fair Use for Media Literacy Education" from Temple University's Media Education Lab.